opendistro/for-elasticsearch-docs/docs/elasticsearch/index-alias.md

 ## Manage aliases

-To list the mapping of aliases to indices:
+To list the mapping of aliases to indices, run the following command:

 ```json
 GET _cat/aliases?v